Iftimie/P2P-RPC/README.md

 * p2p_pull_update to download input arguments
 * call to the function using the downloaded arguments
 * p2p_push_update once the function has finished

+#### Hidden stuff
+All 3 nodes have background HTTP routes for network bookkeeping (how many nodes there are, what are their types, workload, etc)

+There are background threads that make updates to the network node states, or delete old function calls to save up space, or actually execute functions such as the clientworker.

+The client node has a default HTTP port 5000 and a mongod port 5100

+The brokerworker node has a default HTTP port 5001 and a mongod port 5101

+The clientworker node has a default HTTP port 5002 and a mongod port 5102